 Types of Panel Logs

 Unlike the frame logs, the control panel logs consist of several different types of log files.
 Each type of log file contains messages that are specific to different functions.
-These logs are located in the control panel directory /var/logs.
+These logs are located in the control panel directory /var/log.
 The log files and the information they contain are:

 HwDriver.log – This contains information relating to the hardware including a list of modules installed on the system, which distributions boards are connected to the PCU, which modules are connected to which distribution board, when a module rebooted and why, reporting of communications errors between the PCU, Distributions boards and panel modules, etc.